-The average farm in West Virginia is 176 acres in physical size, with West Virginia ranking 13th smallest of the 50 states in average farm size.
+The average farm in West Virginia is 176 acres, with West Virginia ranking 13th smallest of the 50 states.
 States with large grazing areas or large commercial farms tend to have much larger average farm sizes.
-But the physical size of a farm is only one measure of agricultural scale-and often a misleading one.
-Another key indicator is economic output, and for a variety of reasons (commodities, land costs, etc.), average farm size and average output are not strongly correlated.
-In terms of economic output, the average farm in West Virginia does about \$38,000 in annual sales.
-That is the lowest average output for farms in any state.
+However, the physical size of a farm is only one measure of agricultural scale, and often a misleading one.
+Another key indicator is economic output, and for a variety of reasons

+(commodities, land costs, etc.), average farm size and average output are not strongly correlated.
+In terms of economic output, the average farm in West Virginia produces about \$38,000 in annual sales.
+That is the lowest average output for farms in any other state.

-But these averages are not telling of the distribution.
-Most farms in West Virginia are relatively small farms.
+These averages, however, do not adequately reflect distribution.
+Most farms in West Virginia are relatively small.
 Three in four West Virginia farms sell less than \$10,000 annually.
-(West Virginia has the third-highest rate of farms with less than \$10,000 in sales in the country, behind Arizona and New Mexico.)
-But, a few large, commercial farms still account for most of the economic output.
+West Virginia has the third-highest rate of farms with less than \$10,000 in sales in the country, behind Arizona and New Mexico; nevertheless, a few large, commercial farms still account for most of the economic output.
 This is generally true across the country, but it is particularly pronounced in West Virginia, given its concentration of small farms.